terrianx/portfolio/README.md

   * Paired with hover effects
     * Translations or appearance of auxiliary elements are used to better indicate when an element is being hovered
     * Helps users with color blindness
-* PDF viewer incompatability messages
+* Resume viewer
-  * View and download options allow user to view resume even when PDF viewer is not available
+  * Custom built resume component vs PDF for better accessibility and responsiveness
-  * Informative error message that leads users to other options when viewer unavailable
+  * Easier to view and use on mobile than embedded PDF
 * Mobile design
   * Every page and component is optimized for mobile use on top of desktop use
   * Tighter spacing and appropriate font size for smaller screens